2amigos/yii2-usuario/docs/index.md

 Events are a good way to execute logic before and after certain processes.
 Yii2 Usuario comes with a huge list of them.

+One important thing to remember is that this module overrides those of `yii\web\User`.
+They will simply not work, you *must* use those specified on this module.

 The recommended way to make use of events is by creating a new file in your config folder (i.e. `events.php`), configure there all your events and then include that file on your [`entry script`](http://www.yiiframework.com/doc-2.0/guide-structure-entry-scripts.html).